 As with all non-verbal behavioral cues and body language, reading your dog as a whole—looking at other behavioral cues it may be giving in conjunction with an exposed belly, as well as being aware of what is going on in the environment—can give you some insight as to whether this is a true submissive back roll or not.
 If your dog is in a new environment and/or around new people or pets, especially if your dog isn't very well socialized yet and still unsure of new people and new experiences, a roll on its back may be nothing more than a way to appear non-threatening.

 Your dog may also flop on its back in the midst of healthy play with other dogs.
 In such instances, rolling on its back is a way of showing the other dog that the play is all in good fun.
 Veterinary professionals and pet owners are becoming more educated in pet behavior, body language, and how pets communicate with us and with each other.
 Reading up on canine body language, appropriate play, and healthy socialization skills are important tasks for any dog owner, but above all else is simply knowing your dog.
 The more you learn about different ways your dog communicates how they are feeling with you—how they behave when they are happy, scared, or upset—the more you can set your dog up for success in any situation.

 Your Dog Wants to Mask Their Scent

-Most of the reasons your dog will roll on her back, exposing her belly, are relatively benign.
+Most of the reasons your dog will roll on its back, exposing its belly, are relatively benign.
 Sometimes they amount to nothing more than just a behavioral quirk.
 Of course, if it's becoming a concern for you or if you fear there may be an allergy component to this behavior, consult your veterinarian.
 They will be able to suss out if there is a medical component to the rolling.